 All short-term travellers are required to undergo an on-arrival COVID-19 PCR Test.

-Upon completion, Air Travel Pass and Reciprocal Green Lane travellers are to make the necessary arrangements and / or take private transportation, taxi, or a private hire car to travel from the airport to their declared non-residential accommodation.
+Upon completion, Air Travel Pass, Reciprocal Green Lane and Vaccinated Travel Lane travellers are to make the necessary arrangements and / or take private transportation, taxi, or a private hire car to travel from the airport to their declared non-residential accommodation.
 Connect@Singapore travellers are to follow transfer arrangements prepared by their Appointed Facility operator.

 Remain in isolation until you’ve been notified (within 48 hours) that your test result is negative.
 Only then may you continue to explore and enjoy the city's offerings.